 4. Canadian Capitalist lists some of the top online tax resources available to Canadians.

-5. Four Pillars explains the dangers of post-claims underwriting.
+5. Four Pillars explains the dangers of post-claims underwriting (the web page with this article has disappeared since the time of writing).
 Many people don’t realize that for some types of insurance, the company doesn’t check if you qualify for insurance until after you make a claim.
 “Sorry ma’am, but your dead husband didn’t qualify for the life insurance he’s been paying for all these years.”

 6. Larry MacDonald highlights the economic forecasts of two experts, one a bull and the other a bear.
 I don’t believe that either one of them knows what will happen in the short term.